The Artful Argument

 Description

-Facilitated by Kestrel Stone, CEO of Elemental Projects, the Artful Argument is a unique forum that brings senior leaders, specialists, and academics together for structured, collaborative conversations about the complex issues they face.
+Facilitated by Kestrel Stone, CEO of Elemental Projects, the Artful Argument is a unique forum that brings together senior leaders of major projects, PMOs, and project-based organisations across industry, government and academia, for collaborative conversations about the complex issues they face.
+Over dinner, participants engage in structured discussions that facilitate open dialogue the candid sharing of different perspectives.

 Upcoming Arguments